“I think the AGMS degree being a combined course between The PGA and the University has built a strong reputation within the golf industry.”

 Did you join any student societies during your studies?

 For the first 2 years I was part of the University golf team.
-However, in my final year this fell by the wayside as I had so many other activities and work commitments.
-For example, I started to learn Mandarin, I worked part time at Solihull College and also spent time golf coaching for the active lifestyle programme.
+However, in my final year this fell by the wayside as I had many other activities and work commitments which I had to prioritise.
+For example, I started to learn Mandarin in the language school, I worked part time at Solihull College and also spent time golf coaching for the University’s Active Lifestyle programme.

 Any tips to pass on to students thinking of coming here?